MicrosoftDocs/dynamics-365-ai/ai-docs/sales/d365-ai-overview.md

 ## Q&A

 Sometimes you want quick answers from your data without searching through reports in the sections.
-The Dynamics 365 AI for Sales app provides a Q&A feature so you can ask questions using natural language.
+The [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] app provides a Q&A feature so you can ask questions using natural language.
 Use **Q&A** to explore your data using intuitive, natural language capabilities and receive answers in the form of charts and graphs.
 For example, when you type "what were total sales last year," the application displays charts and graphs that contain details of your sales last year.
 Q&A is different from a search engine—Q&A only provides results about the data in your reports.

 Q&A displays as follows on the home page: